Please note: This post was updated on August 3rd 2020

 If you’re a TCM practitioner, you might have been wondering how you can utilise the digital world to run your business.
 Acupuncture requires in-person contact with a patient, which obviously makes your main service a little tricky during a pandemic.
-Sure, it may only be a couple of weeks until we emerge from lockdown, but it may be a good idea to think of other revenue streams to ensure your business is adaptable for the future.
+With so much uncertainty currently in the industry, it may be a good idea to think of other revenue streams to ensure your business is adaptable.
 We’ve put together 3 ways and examples that you can use to delivery your TCM business online with zero contact.

 1. 1-to-1 TCM consultations by phone or online